-As the lead applicant, Oklahoma Department of Transportation (ODOT) is requesting \$81 million in Fiscal Year (FY) 2023 and 2024 Bridge Investment Program (BIP) Large Bridge funds to replace the I-35 NB and SB bridges and I-35 ramp bridge and to rehabilitate the I-35 bridge over the Stillwater railroad (collectively the Project).
+As the lead applicant, Oklahoma Department of Transportation (ODOT) is requesting \$87 million in Fiscal Year (FY) 2025 Bridge Investment Program (BIP) Large Bridge funds to replace the I-35 NB and SB bridges and I-35 ramp bridge and to rehabilitate the I-35 bridge over the BNSF railroad operated by Stillwater railroad (collectively the Project).
 The new I-35 bridges would provide six 12-foot lanes in each direction, and a minimum of 12-foot inside and outside shoulders.
 Currently, the I-35 bridges have five lanes in each direction, but the shoulder widths are inadequate, causing both bridges to be considered functionally obsolete.
-The Project cost totals \$163,917,000.
-In addition to the \$81 million requested in BIP Large Bridge funds, ODOT will use \$50,133,000 in other Federal funds.
-To cover the 20 percent match, ODOT will contribute \$32,783,400 of state funds (Funding Commitment Letter).
-More detailed budget information is included in the separate Project Budget Narrative.
+The Project cost totals \$175,346,000.
+In addition to the \$87 million requested in BIP Large Bridge funds, ODOT will use \$52,276,800 in other Federal funds.
+To cover the 20 percent match, ODOT will contribute \$35,069,200 of state funds (Funding Commitment Letter).
+More detailed budget information is included in the separate Project Budget narrative.